OfemiAdeniyi/Nashville-Housing-Data-Cleaning-Project/README.md

 # Operations Performed:

-In this project, I performed data cleanig opertations on the NashVille Housing Dataset I Standadize the date format
+In this project, I performed data cleanig opertations on the NashVille Housing Dataset.
+I Standadize the date format,
-Populated empty colunms
+Populated empty colunms,
-Spilted Multiple Data in a single column into different colunms Removed Duplicate and Deleted unused colunms
+Spilted Multiple Data in a single column into different colunms and aslo removed Duplicate and Deleted unused colunms